Beijzum/2800-202410-DTC04/README.md

 Instructions on how to assemble this project's development environment on your computer.

-1. Download and install Visual Studio Code
+1. Download and install Visual Studio Code from [here](https://code.visualstudio.com/).
+2. Download and install Node.js from [nodejs.org](https://nodejs.org/).
+3. Download and install Git from [git-scm.com](https://git-scm.com/).
-2. Clone the repository
+4. Clone the repository
     ```sh
     git clone https://github.com/Beijzum/2800-202410-DTC04.git
     ```
-3. Go to cmd/terminal and locate the directory of the cloned project
+5. Go to cmd/terminal and locate the directory of the cloned project
-4. Open the command terminal and type:
+6. Open the command terminal and type:
     ```sh
     npm install
     ```
-5. Create a MongoDb server and grab the relevant information
+7. Create a MongoDb server and grab the relevant information
-6. Create Cloudinary server and grab the relevant information
+8. Create Cloudinary server and grab the relevant information
-7. Create a GeminiAPI key
+9. Create a GeminiAPI key
-8. Create an .env file in the project directory
+10. Create an .env file in the project directory
-    ```sh
+    ```js
     PORT=3000 (or any other number)
     MONGO_URI=[MongoDB URi]
     GEMINI_API_KEY=[Your Gemini API]